 3) Agency Mistakes

 If the agency awarding the contract made an error during their evaluation process, this can be challenged.
 For example, if the agency showcased any form of an erratic scoring criteria this can result in an overturned decision.
 Some other examples include favoritism by one panel member in their criteria or inability for the agency to follow their own bid process during the procurement process.
-As construction lawyers in Mobile, AL, that are experienced in both bid protests and bid defense, we cannot stress enough the importance of attending a debriefing with the agency when you are not selected.
+As Birmingham construction lawyers that are experienced in both bid protests and bid defense, we cannot stress enough the importance of attending a debriefing with the agency when you are not selected.
 During this meeting, you can not only learn more about how you can improve your bids, but you can also learn valuable information related to the winning bid.

 For more information on reasons why a bid protest occurs, please read part two.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.